-Marathon fitted the tug with a 442(ft) 150,000 bbl barge named the MM-1 (built in 1981, for Marathon Oil by Galveston Shipbuilding, of Galveston, Texas) for petroleum transportation work in the Gulf of Mexico.
+The tug was "married" with the tug with a 442(ft) 150,000(bbl) barge.
+Named the MM-1 that was constructed in 1981.
+For the Marathon Petroleum Company, by Galveston Shipbuilding of Galveston, Texas for petroleum transportation work in the Gulf of Mexico.

-In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas.
+In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

 In 2013, the tug was acquired by the SeaJon Marine Company of Hillside, New Jersey.
 Where she retained her name.

 The SeaJon Marine Company is a combined subsidy of the DonJon Marine Company Incorporated of Hillside, New Jersey.
 And, SeaBulk Towing Incorporated of Fort Lauderdale, Florida.